The problem with pooled funds

 You also need to check their ETF options.
 Some of them are a little restrictive.
 For instance, Cbus self-managed doesn’t appear to offer many ETFs, including missing VGS, although they offer the SPDR equivalent WXOZ which has an MER of 0.40, which is close enough, although coupled with their 0.15% admin fee (on top of their fixed fees), the total cost doesn’t seem appealing.

-There are two more downsides that you may come across (with both HostPlus ChoicePlus and AustralianSuper Member Direct), which concern moving from your accumulation account in retirement to an account-based pension or a TTR pension account:
+There are a couple more downsides that you may come across (with both HostPlus ChoicePlus and AustralianSuper Member Direct), which concern moving from your accumulation account in retirement to an account-based pension or a TTR pension account:

 3. As with other individually taxed superannuation structures, you are required to realise (i.e., pay out) capital gains to leave.
 30+ years is a long time to be locked into one provider and risk having to sell down realising CGT if they change the rules.
 ING Living Super was an example of that where they used to be an excellent option until they added 0.5% admin fee.